aryawisnu/Riset-_UWB_DWM1000/README.md

 >DW1000 :
   - good for 3 anchor and 1 tag configuration
   - Long range up to 24 meter tu de moon
-  - high data rate up to 10Hz
+  - high sampling rate up to 60Hz
   - position data calculation on tag
   - no safety feature when one of the anchor lost signal
 >DW1000Ng :